Thermodynamics of Geodetic Brane Gravity: Thermodynamics of GBG model

 with $\lambda=\beta^{1/2}\rho^{-\frac{9\omega+1}{6(1+\omega)}}=\beta^{1/2}\rho_{0}^{-\frac{9\omega+1}{6(1+\omega)}}(1+z)^{-\frac{9\omega+1}{2}}$, which satisfies $\lambda \ll 1$ for $z\geq 0$ with $\beta \ll 1$.}

 Based on the approximations applied, it is assumed that \(\lambda \ll 1\).
 This prerequisite is crucial to ensure that the expansion remains consistent.
-If we consider $\beta=0 \ (\lambda=0)$, we recover the standard case for the temperature of the apparent horizon \cite{quevedo}.
+Analogously to the entropy case, setting $\beta=0 \ (\lambda=0)$, reduces \eqref{ta} to the well-known expression for the apparent horizon temperature \cite{quevedo}.